 Lavender essential oil is derived from the flowers of the lavender plant via steam distillation.
 The thing is, the flowers of the plant are naturally fragrant, and they’ve been used for making potpourri for centuries.
+There are different types of lavender, including Spanish and French lavender oil.
 This unique oil also works great in aromatherapy, and it also plays a prominent role in the production of perfumes thanks to its delicate oil fragrance.

 Lavender oil is also used in infusion, gels, lotion, and soaps!